 When Jackie, in her darkest hour of need, seeks counsel from the priest and is given the theological equivalent of, "Nothing we do matters," it's less than helpful.
 This demotivational man of the cloth then goes on to talk about still getting up in the morning and making the coffee, which is just another way of saying trite pap like, "Life goes on."

 The longer I'm alive, the more people that I get to know, and the more episodes of Vice News that I watch, the more convinced I become that everything that happens in life is random.
 It would be a relief to believe in karma, but I've seen some truly fabulous people suffer through horrifying experiences, and I've seen some horrifying people enjoy some truly fabulous experiences.
 I've seen bad people go unpunished for their misdeeds, and I've seen kind, generous people get punished for just existing.

 I've heard it said that, without religion, the globe would collapse into violent anarchy.
 That's possible.
 However, what if - on a solely inidvidual basis - we decided to just behave ourselves?
 What if, instead of expecting some omnipotent father figure to punish us for our misdeeds, we just decided not to do dumb, ugly shit because it's dumb & ugly?
-What if we stopped hoping for good karma and just tried not to be a jackass?
-Is it possible for human beings to just decide to do good, to be good?
+What if we stopped hoping for a heavenly reward and just tried not to be a jackass?
+Is it possible for human beings to just decide to do good, to be good for the sake of being good, without the expectation of a divine pat on the head?
 If there were no supernatural consequences for our actions - no fire, no brimstone, no demonds dragging you down to hell - would we be able to decide not to hurt each other?